Knife Maker's Mark for Jay Fisher Knives

 Copying Knives

 While no one likes their work copied, cheapened, or mass produced, this is a real threat to the value of the knife in its original form.
 Custom handmade knives and their inherent value depends on the amount of the knives made, by whom they are made, and when they are made, as well as the quality of the craftsmanship and the design form.
-If the form is copied, it cheapens the knife as a unique form, devaluing it.
+If the form or artwork is copied, it cheapens the knife as a unique form, devaluing it.
 While it may be said in the world of knives that no one can imitate fine craftsmanship, there will be those law breakers who will try.
 The effort, training, study, practice, skill, and experience necessary to complete the work of art belongs to the artist and his heirs, and that is why the value is protected for 70 years after his death.
 This is the law.

 Page Topics